si1og/Weather_application_v1.4x_stable/readme.md

 # Weather application v1.4.0

-The weather application that can genearte weather forecast in any world point!
+The weather application that can generate weather forecast in any world point!

 ## Features